-But how does tooth decay start and why are some of us more susceptible to cavities in the first place?
+But how does tooth decay start and why are some of us more susceptible to what causes cavities in the first place?

-In this article, our dentists at Country Dental will answer some of the more common questions about cavities and explore some of the reasons behind why we get cavities.
+In this article, our dentists at Country Dental will answer some of the more common questions about what causes cavities and explore options for the prevention and control of cavities.

 Can Dry Mouth Cause Cavities?

 Yes.
 In general, people with dry mouth tend to be more prone to cavities because they do not have the saliva needed to neutralize the acid in the mouth.

 There is such a thing as brushing too much and/or too hard.
-Over bushing your teeth can damage your teeth by cutting away enamel and making your teeth more susceptible to decay and developing cavities.
+Over-brushing your teeth can damage your teeth by cutting away enamel and making your teeth more susceptible to decay and developing cavities.

 Can Flossing Cause Cavities?

-No. However, not flossing can cause cavities.
+No. However, not flossing can be what causes cavities.
 Failing to floss your teeth at least once a day (or not brushing your teeth at least twice a day) can leave unwanted cavity-causing bacteria in your mouth, allowing plaque to build up and promote tooth decay.

 Can Stress Cause Cavities?

 Can A Change in Diet Cause Cavities?

 Yes.
-Increasing the amount of sugary foods or acidic foods in your diet can increase your likelihood of developing teeth cavities.
+Increasing the number of sugary foods or acidic foods in your diet can increase your likelihood of developing teeth cavities.